Clip ‘n Climb Vancouver is a family-friendly indoor climbing centre with 24 climbing walls and other colourful

-TIP #9: Watch out at all times.
+TIP #4: Watch out at all times.
 People are climbing overhead, and from time to time they come back down.
-Make sure you don’t stand at the bottom of a structure that someone else is climbing up (or dropping back down from).
+Make sure you don’t stand at the bottom of a structure where someone else is climbing up (or dropping back down from).

 TIP #5: Young children can manage many of the structures on their own without adult supervision, although they may need help buckling themselves in and out at the start and finish of each climb.
 A couple of the elements are a bit more challenging, however.

-TIP #12: A couple of the easiest and most simple structures are the Caving Ladder and Big Cheese.
-Consequently, these can be good ones to start on.
+TIP #7: A couple of the easiest and most simple structures are the Caving Ladder and Big Cheese.
+These, therefore, can be good ones to start on.

 About Clip ‘n Climb

-Clip ‘n Climb is an Australian climbing-wall company and Richmond is its first BC location, and Canada’s third (after two other locations in the province of Quebec).
+Clip ‘n Climb is an Australian climbing-wall company.
+Richmond is its first BC location and Canada’s third (after two other locations in the province of Quebec).

 Clip ‘n Climb is very different from most other climbing centres.
 Traditional venues have climbing walls which simulate cliffs, boulders and slopes that you might rock-climb on.
 There are moulds sticking out that you can grab onto, put your toes on, and pull yourself up.

-At many traditional indoor rock-climbing places there are also belay systems that you attach yourself too and that require someone at the bottom to hold onto.
+At many traditional indoor rock-climbing places there are also belay systems that you attach yourself to and that require someone at the bottom to hold onto.

 At Clip ‘n Climb Vancouver there are a couple of structures that are similar to more traditional climbing walls, but most are quite different.
 Many of the structures aren’t even “walls” at all.